timkim0713/custom-classification/README.md

-﻿# Custom Multiclass Classification from Crawling Images to Training
+﻿# Custom Multiclass Classification from Crawling Images and Training Custom Model to Predicting Classification

 ## Overview
 This project is divided into 2 parts.